jjcrofts77/TMB-MATH34041/_sources/intro.md

 # Course Overview

-This Jupyterbook provides the course notes for the second half of Topics in Mathematical Biology
+This Jupyterbook provides the course notes for the second half of Topics in Mathematical Biology (MATH34041)

+### Chapter 0 Network analysis in Python
+   - Python basics
+   - Introduction to the NumPy and Matplotlib libraries
+   - Introduction to the NetworkX package
+   - Example network analysis

 ### Chapter 1 Introduction and basic concepts
    - What are networks?
-   - Basic Statistics
+   - Basic statistics
+      - Degree, strength and their distributions
+      - Traversing a network: walks and paths
+      - Network clustering
    - Spectral properties of networks
    - Further reading